samjdedes/project3_ChurnModeling/README.md

 ## Feature Correlations
 <img src = notebooks/images/Feature_corr.png width= 400px>
+The data we used for this project was provided by SyriaTel and includes 3,333 SyriaTel customers from every state in the United States, and the District of Columbia.
+It contains 20 columns with information including account length, various telco plans,  interactions with customer service, and churn.
-There were several factors acting as strong predictors of customer churn.
-These have high correlations with customer churn and are expected to be used in the model.
+The graph above shows several factors as strong predictors of customer churn.
+These have high correlations with customer churn and we would expect to see some of them in our model.

 ## Feature Importances
 <img src = notebooks/images/Feature_importance.png width= 600px>